Visionary Optical Imaging Lab @Berkeley

 • Joining us

-Vision science - driven multimodal and computational imaging
+Vision science - driven advanced imaging and display technologies

 As one of the most optically accessible structures in humans, the eye provides crucial insights into various diseases, including myopia, glaucoma, and systemic conditions like neurodegenerative disorders.
 Our research utilizes interdisciplinary approaches to develop cutting-edge imaging methods for in vivo study of the eye and brain, which can be categorized into three primary areas: